Billy Graham: Awards and honors

 The movie Billy: The Early Years officially premiered in theaters on October 10, 2008, less than one month before Graham's 90th birthday.
 Graham did not comment on the film, but his son Franklin released a critical statement on August 18, 2008, noting that the Billy Graham Evangelistic Association "has not collaborated with nor does it endorse the movie".
 Graham's eldest daughter, Gigi, praised the film and was hired as a consultant to help promote it.

+Honorary doctorates

+He has received several honorary doctorates.